 Neodymium rare earth magnets are made of a mixture containing Neodymium, Iron, Boron, Cobalt and varying levels of Dysprosium and Praseodymium.
-The exact amounts of these ingredients determines the Maximum Energy Product, or MGOe.
+The exact amounts of these ingredients determine the Maximum Energy Product or MGOe.
 52 MGOe is currently the highest energy product readily available for commercial use.

 The most important thing to understand is that the MGOe of any grade magnet material is finite and only has that maximum energy available.
 Because creating 52 MGOe material is an exact scientific recipe, it doesn't matter which magnet supplier you purchase from, their 52 MGOe will have the same maximum energy as any other manufacturers 52 MGOe material.

 Just because a manufacturer uses 52 MGOe material does not mean that they have the most powerful magnetic circuit.
 Other factors covered below can also influence the overall performance of the magnetic circuit.
 Let’s explore these other factors…